resema/cheatsheets/README.md

   - [Concepts [1]](/cpsa-f.md#25-patterns-r1-r3)
 ---
 - **PEM**: Privacy Enhanced Mail is a Base64 encoded DER certificate.
 PEM certificates are frequently used for web servers as they can easily be translated into readable data using a simple text editor.

 ---
 ---
+# Q
+- **Quality models and characteristics**: such as configurability, reliability, memory requirements, performance efficiency, securit, usability, runtime flexibility or maintainability, see
+  - [Examples [1]](/cpsa-f.md#41-quality-models-and-quality-characteristics-r1)

+---
+---